caolan/async/README.md

 Determines the best order for running functions based on their requirements.
 Each function can optionally depend on other functions being completed first, and each function is run as soon as its requirements are satisfied.
-If any of the functions pass and error to their callback, that function will not complete (so any other functions depending on it will not run) and the main callback will be called immediately with the error.
+If any of the functions pass an error to their callback, that function will not complete (so any other functions depending on it will not run) and the main callback will be called immediately with the error.
+Functions also receive an object containing the results of functions on which they depend.

 __Arguments__